Sport in Milton Keynes: Martial arts

-This popular family of sports / traditional arts has clubs in each of the six major disciplines (Aikido, Ju Jitsu, Judo, Karate, Tae Kwon Do and T'ai chi).
+This popular family of sports/traditional arts has clubs in each of the six major disciplines (aikido, jujutsu, judo, karate, taekwondo and tai chi).

 Milton Keynes is the home to the central region of Minakami Bushido Karate Dojo, which practices Shotokan Karate.
 The club has classes aimed at 4-7yr olds known as the Tiny Tigers, then main classes which students of any age can attended, meaning children and adults train together.
 There are lessons most days at various leisure centres across Milton Keynes, including Shenley and Stantonbury leisure centres.
 Lessons and gradings are structured around Khion, Kata, Kumite, weapons training and conditioning to improve strength, control, fitness and co-ordination.

 Motorsport

 Formula 1

 Most notably, the Red Bull Racing Formula One team is based here, in Tilbrook.
-Prodrive, one of the world's largest motorsport and automotive technology specialists, have a division in Milton Keynes.
+Red Bulls' other F1 team Visa Cash App Racing Bulls have an aerodynamics facility in Milton Keynes.
 Previous notable though defunct teams included Arrows, Brabham, Stewart Grand Prix and Jaguar F1.

+Endurance Racing

+LMGT3 class European Le Mans Series team GR Racing are based in Milton Keynes.